Gdoc/Admin

 The first wave of globalization was marked by the rise and collapse of intra-European trade

 The following visualization shows a detailed overview of Western European exports by destination.
-Figures correspond to export-to-GDP ratios (i.e. the sum of the value of exports from all Western European countries, divided by the total GDP in this region).
-You can use “Settings” to switch to a relative view and see the proportional contribution of each region to total Western European exports.
+Figures correspond to export-to-GDP ratios (i.e., the sum of the value of exports from all Western European countries, divided by the total GDP in this region).

-This chart shows that growth in Western European trade throughout the 19th century was largely driven by trade within the region: In the period 1830-1900 intra-European exports went from 1% of GDP to 10% of GDP, and this meant that the relative weight of intra-European exports doubled over the period.
+This chart shows that growth in Western European trade throughout the 19th century was largely driven by trade within the region.
+In the period 1830–1900, intra-European exports went from 1% of GDP to 10% of GDP, and this meant that the relative weight of intra-European exports almost doubled over the period.
 However, this process of European integration then collapsed sharply in the interwar period.

-After the Second World War trade within Europe rebounded, and from the 1990s onwards exceeded the highest levels of the first wave of globalization.
-In addition, Western Europe then started to increasingly trade with Asia, the Americas, and to a smaller extent Africa and Oceania.
+After World War II, trade within Europe rebounded, and from the 1990s onwards exceeded the highest levels of the first wave of globalization.
+In addition, Western Europe then started to increasingly trade with Asia, the Americas, and, to a smaller extent, Africa and Oceania.

-The next graph, using data from Broadberry and O'Rourke (2010)3, shows another perspective on the integration of the global economy and plots the evolution of three indicators measuring integration across different markets – specifically goods, labor, and capital markets.
+The next chart, using data from Broadberry and O'Rourke (2010), shows another perspective on the integration of the global economy and plots the evolution of three indicators measuring integration across different markets — specifically goods, labor, and capital markets.4

 Migration, Financial integration, and Trade openness from 1880–1996